Interview with Phyllis Kupsick, President of the WOCN® Society™

-* Editor's note: At the time of this interview, Phyllis Kupsick was President of the WOCN Society.
-Phyllis' presidential term ended on June 10, 2015, and she has now assumed the role of Immediate Past President.
+* Editor’s note: At the time of this interview, Phyllis Kupsick was President of the WOCN Society.
+Phyllis’ presidential term ended on June 10, 2015, and she has now assumed the role of Immediate Past President.“Many of the practice guidelines developed by the WOCN are of benefit in daily practice for NPs.
+Among these are our Lower Extremity Arterial Disease, Lower Extremity Venous Disease, Lower Extremity Neuropathic Disease, and Pressure Ulcer Prevention and Treatment.
+These guidelines provide evidence-based information in differential diagnoses, diagnostics to determine etiology and treatment options.”

 From continuing education to certification preparation and public policy advocacy, the WOCN® Society™ offers a wide range of benefits to its members, who span the globe.
 In this Q&A, we speak with Wound, Ostomy and Continence Nurses (WOCN®) Society™ President Phyllis Kupsick, MSN, RN, FNP-BC, CWOCN, about the benefits of the society and how it can help nurse practitioners interested in the field.